Lux Video Theatre

 Episode 5.33 (April 7, 1955)

-Rod Taylor played Mr. Gilbert in this adaptation of a play by Terence
+Rod Taylor played Peter Gilbert in this play that previously had been a stage

 and "The VIPs."